 Homemade almond milk has low levels of sugar.
-For instance, a cup of almond milk has at most 2 grams of carbs or dietary fiber, while the same quantity of dairy milk provides 13 grams of carbs, which is mainly sugar.
+For instance, a cup of almond milk has at most 2 grams of carbs or dietary fibre, while the same quantity of dairy milk provides 13 grams of carbs, which is mainly sugar.
 However, the commercial almond milk is sweetened, thus a higher portion of added sugars.
 The levels can go as high as 5-17 grams per cup.

 Unsweetened almond milk can reduce risks of diabetes and blood sugar because the body uses the available carbs as energy; thus, there is no extra sugar to be converted to fat.

 Almond milk has no saturated fats or cholesterol and is low in sodium.
 On the other hand, it’s high in omega fatty acids mostly found in fish.
 The compound is crucial in preventing heart disease and blood pressure.

 6. Can Be Consumed Any Time

 Almond milk doesn’t require refrigeration; thus, you can consume it when on a camping trip or on the way to work.
 Therefore, it can be consumed at room temperature to increase the daily nutrients requirements.